Chain Tutte polynomials: Chain Tutte evaluations and specializations

 \subsection{Constant evaluations}

 We begin by discussing some constant evaluations of $T^k_M$ which are straightforward to describe combinatorially and are essentially obtained from the classical Tutte polynomial.
-However, we examine some which are more complicated and are not easily recognizable formulations.
-The following few formulations of constant evaluations can be concluded directly from the definition.
+The following can be concluded directly from the definition.

 \begin{proposition} For any matroid $M$ we have where $\B$ is the set of bases of $M$.

 \end{proposition}